MYM-Tech/cornellius-ui/README.md

 ### Local Testing

-For teste the component you need install [verdaccio](https://verdaccio.org/fr-fr/).
-Then lance Verdaccio in one terminal for local test.
-Then in the project you should use
+To test components, you'll need to install [verdaccio](https://verdaccio.org/fr-fr/).
+Install and launch it in a terminal for local test.
+Then, install your local package in the project you want to use Cornellius.

 ```sh
 npm publish --registry http://localhost:4873
 ```

-create a file .npmrc with
+Create a .npmrc file with the following:

 ```sh
 registry=http://localhost:4873
 ```

-then in your terminal use:
+In your terminal run:

 ```sh
 npm set registry http://localhost:4873
 ```

-and in the project with vue 3 where you want use, use the follow command to install:
+Then in your Vue 3 project use the following command to install Cornellius:

 ```sh
 npm i cornellius@0.0.1 --registry http://localhost:4873

 ```

-***remember: to rollback your registry of npm and continue to install others packages you need re-set the normal reggisty with:***
+***remember: to rollback your NPM registry and continue to install other packages you'll need reset the normal registy with:***

 ```sh
 npm set registry https://registry.npmjs.org/
 ```
-and delete the ***.npmrc*** file or commented it
+and delete or comment the ***.npmrc*** file.

-then use the component that you want tested. and enjoy it.
+You should now be able to use cornelius components in your Vue 3 project.

 <p align="right">(<a href="#top">back to top</a>)</p>